Vermont

 What "Covered Information" Includes

-Covered information is broadly defined and includes personal data in any format that is either non-public or disclosed under the Family Educational Rights and Privacy Act (FERPA).
-Specifically, it encompasses discipline records, test results, special education data, juvenile dependency records, grades, evaluations, criminal records, medical records, health records, Social Security numbers, biometric information, disability status, socioeconomic information, food purchases, political affiliations, and religious information.
+Covered information is broadly defined and includes personal data in any format that is either non-public or disclosed under FERPA.
+It encompasses discipline records, test results, special education data, juvenile dependency records, grades, evaluations, criminal records, medical records, health records, Social Security numbers, biometric information, disability status, socioeconomic information, food purchases, political affiliations, and religious information.

 Prohibited Activities